Building Efficient CNNs Using Depthwise Convolutional Eigen-Filters (DeCEF): Experiments and Results

-\\{\bf Experiment 1.~Varying rank $r$ and $c_{\text{out}}$:} For a layer with input channels $i=1,\cdots,c_{\text{in}}$ and output channels $j=1,\cdots,c_{\text{out}}$, the filters in the \gls{scef} layer is expressed as $\mathbf{w}_j^{(i)}=\sum_{k=1}^{r}a_{k,j}^{(i)}\mathbf{u}_{k}^{(i)}$.
-We empirically show that \gls{scef} layers achieve higher accuracy with significantly lower number of parameters.
-In this experiment, we vary two hyperparameters: 1) the rank $r$ of each filter in the \gls{scef} layer, and 2) the number of output channels $c_{\text{out}}$.
-We compare the accuracy versus the number of parameters in different types of layers (\gls{conv2d} and \gls{scef} with different hyperparameters).
-As shown in Fig.~\ref{fig:param_cmp_plot}, with a lower number of parameters, \gls{scef} achieves a better accuracy with low rank approximation.
-Moreover, when we increase the number of output channels, \gls{scef} shows a even more promising result with fewer parameters in total. \\ {\bf Experiment 2.~Trainable vs frozen eigen-filters:} In Algo.~\ref{alg:usecase1}, the eigen-filters in \gls{scef} layers are trained simultaneously using backpropagation.
-In this experiment, we investigate the impact of this training process and try to understand {\bf if it is sufficient to use random basis vectors as eigen-filters}.
-We initialize the eigen-filters according to Algo.~\ref{alg:usecase1} and freeze them during training.
-The comparison between the accuracies achieved by frozen (dotted) and trainable (dashed) eigen-filters can be found in Fig.~\ref{fig:reg_frozen_plot}.
-By using frozen eigen-filters, the network has a fewer number of trainable parameters for the same rank.
-With a low rank ($r<5$), the accuracy is degraded without training. \\ {\bf Experiment 3.~With or without $\Phi_1$ regularization:} To study the effect of the $\Phi_1$ regularization introduced in Eq.~\eqref{eqa:reg1}, some experiments can be found in Fig.~\ref{fig:reg_frozen_plot}.
+\paragraph{Experiment 3.~With or without $\Phi_1$ regularization} To study the effect of $\Phi_1$ introduced in Eq.~\eqref{eqa:reg1}, some experiments can be found in Fig.~\ref{fig:reg_frozen_plot}.
 We can see that with a high rank, the regularization needs to be applied.
 In our experiment, we use $\lambda_1=0.0001r$ and $\lambda_2=0.0001$, where $\lambda_1$ is the multiplier of the constraint on the eigen-filters and $\lambda_2$ is on the subspace coefficients.
-The reason for having the multiplier $r$ in $\lambda_1$ is to suppress the growth of the cost when $r$ becomes large. \\{\bf Experiment 4.~Comparison to related work:} In this experiment, we implement Algo.~\ref{alg:usecase1} (\gls{scef}-ResNet-32) to compared to the state-of-the-art techniques.
+The reason for having the multiplier $r$ in $\lambda_1$ is to suppress the growth of the cost when $r$ becomes large. \paragraph{Experiment 4.~Comparison to related work} In this experiment, we implement Algo.~\ref{alg:usecase1} (\gls{scef}-ResNet-32) to compared to the state-of-the-art techniques.
 We vary the number of output channels $c_{\text{out}}$ in the last ResNet block for comparison, where we see that having fewer eigen-filters with more output channels yields a better result.